KRFOSS/kali-docs/containers/using-kali-docker-images/index.md

 kali@kali:~$
 ```

-After you execute the following command you will attach to the Docker container, however you must press return once to fully see the prompt.
+After you execute the following command you will attach to the Docker container, however you must press return once to fully see the prompt:

 ```console
 kali@kali:~$ docker attach d36922fa21e8